RommelTJ/ml_learning/deep_learning_for_coders/lesson4/01_Lesson4.md

 end up with lower resolution.

 ## Training model to clean your data

+We don't do a lot of data cleaning.
+Model as soon as you can, because it can teach you about your data.

+Have a model and use it to clean your data.

 ## How fastai chooses a loss function
 ## Cross-Entropy Loss and Softmax
 ## Data Ethics and Efficacy of Masks for COVID-19